almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 some of it comes naturally.
 I'm able to explain things so that people in different fields can understand.
 * what is your brand? how do you get people to remember who you are?

-* dont be bashful about the things that we think that are important
+* do not be bashful about the things that we think that are important

 ### who knew?